-Figure 7: A GADAG and its description; GADAG root = Node A
+Figure 7: A GADAG and its description; GADAG Root = Node A

-A topology can be comprised of multiple blocks, like the one illustrated in Figure 8(a).
-This example topology is comprised of four blocks as each cut-link is a block.
+A topology can comprise multiple blocks, like the one illustrated in Figure 8(a).
+This example topology comprises four blocks as each cut-link is a block.
 A-B-C-D-E-F is a block, D-G is another block, G-H, and H-J-K are further blocks.
-The GADAG for this topology is shown in Figure 8(b).
-Note that the GADAG includes two arcs for each cut-link and the direction of each arc is different, e.g. D->G and G->D. The encoding starts with the Block (ADAG) involving the GADAG Root as illustrated in Figure 8.
+A GADAG for this topology is shown in Figure 8(b).
+Note that two arcs with opposite direction represent a cut-link in a GADAG, see e.g. the cut-link between D and The encoding starts with the block (ADAG) involving the GADAG Root as illustrated in Figure 8.
 The first hop in the Topology sub-TLV is the GADAG Root (node A in this example.)
 The ADAG of the first block is then described using the ear decomposition, as described above.
 In this example, the first block has been completely traversed at the second occurrence of node A in the GADAG descriptor.
 The end of a block is indicated by setting the Leaf flag for the last hop of the block, e.g. for the second occurrence of node A in the example GADAG descriptor.
 The next node that appears in the GADAG descriptor (D in this case) is the localroot for the nodes in the next block.
 Continuing this process, the Leaf flag is set for the third occurrence of D, the third occurrence of G, and the third occurrence of H, each indicating the end of a block.
-The first hop of the first block is the GADAG Root, the fist hop in the rest of the blocks is the localroot. position of the set Leaf flags helps to determine the localroot, which is the next hop.
+The first hop of the first block is the GADAG Root, the fist hop in the rest of the blocks is the localroot.
+The position of the set Leaf flags helps to determine the localroot, which is the next hop.
 In the example GADAG descriptor, one can determine that A is the localroot for B,C,D,E,F (and A is the GADAG Root).
 D is the localroot for G. G is the localroot for H. And H is the localroot for J and K. The GADAG Root is assigned a localroot of None.